conan-io/docs/reference/config_files/settings.rst

 As you can see, the possible values of ``settings`` are defined in the same file.
 This is done to ensure matching naming and spelling as well as defining a common settings model among users and the OSS community.
+Some general information about settings:

-If a setting is allowed to be set to any value, you can use ``ANY``.
+* If a setting is allowed to be set to any value, you can use ``ANY``.
-If a setting is allowed to be set to any value or it can also be unset, you can use ``[null, ANY]``.
+* If a setting is allowed to be set to any value or it can also be unset, you can use ``[null, ANY]``.

 However, this configuration file can be modified to any needs, including new settings or sub-settings and their values.
 If you want to distribute an unified *settings.yml* file you can use the :ref:`conan config install command<reference_commands_conan_config_install>`.